-Maximum drawdown is an important trading statistic that you should know in your backtesting and live trading.
+Maximum drawdown is an important trading statistic to track in your backtesting and live trading.
 In backtesting, it shows you the downside risk of a strategy.
 Tracking max drawdown in live trading helps you understand when your strategy might not be working as expected or you might be in a less than optimal mental state.

 Step-By-Step Guide to Calculating Maximum Trading Drawdown in Excel

-You can use similar formulas in spreadsheet programs like:
+You can use the formula above in spreadsheet programs like:

 - Google Sheets